AdaCore/spark2014/docs/develguide/miscellaneous.rst

 #############

-This part reference documentation for specific part that are not directly gnatprove but that are useful to developpers.
+This part reference documentation for specific part that are not directly gnatprove but that are useful to developers.

 .. _Integration: